richardbatstone/WebPage-qa/README.md

 The main webapp is defined in App/questionAPI.py.
 It is designed to be accessed through a browser.
 The app also exposes an API with the following methods:

+Route | Type | Description
-  - "/questionsAPI", the main entry point.
-It accepts POST requests containing a url and question, returns the answer and the answer "context" (the extracted text from the web page which the model has determined contains the answer);
+/questionsAPI | POST | The main entry point.
+It accepts POST requests containing a url and question, returns the answer and the answer "context" (the extracted text from the web page which the model has determined contains the answer).
- - "/questionsAPI/documentsAPI", accepts GET requests, returns the IDs, titles and contents of the web pages that have been submitted;
+/questionsAPI/documentsAPI | GET | Returns the IDs, titles and contents of the web pages that have been submitted.
- - "/questionsAPI/documentsAPI/{ID}", accepts GET requests, returns the title and contents of the web pages with the given ID;
+/questionsAPI/documentsAPI/{ID} | GET | Returns the title and contents of the web pages with the given ID.
- - "/questionsAPI/answersAPI", accepts GET requests, returns the questions that have been submitted, together with their IDs, associated answers and answer contexts; and
+/questionsAPI/answersAPI" | GET | Returns the questions that have been submitted, together with their IDs, associated answers and answer contexts.
- - "/questionsAPI/answersAPI/{ID}", accepts GET requests, returns the question with the given ID, together with its associated answer and answer context.
+/questionsAPI/answersAPI/{ID}" | GET | Returns the question with the given ID, together with its associated answer and answer context.

 ## Deployment